rendermani/ascio-whmcs-plugin/README.md

 - PHP SoapClient module installed
 - The webserver needs write permissions for the sessioncache directory
 - Composer for PHP needs to be installed (https://getcomposer.org/doc/00-intro.md)
+- use check_requirements.php to see if your server-installation is compatible

 ### Commandline install